 Insurance: Personal insurance.

 I love subscriptions, but I am a seasonal subscriber.
-I subscribe to Style Theory during festive seasons, and the wedding season to cut back on consumption.
-I’ve also tried ClassPass and F45 trials but that aren’t feasible for my budget long term.
-I do however, take advantage of free trials, and the New Year is one of the best times to try new gyms thanks to all the promos.
+I subscribe to Style Theory during festive seasons and the wedding season to cut back on consumption.
+I’ve also tried ClassPass and F45 trials but those aren’t feasible for my budget long-term.
+I do, however, take advantage of free trials, and the New Year is one of the best times to try new gyms thanks to all the promos.
 I’m a serial trial hopper.
 Hiking is also part of my personal activities like Henderson Waves, so I try to stay fit doing that.